-All of us-the administrators, instructors, designspaces-should help equip classrooms with furniture that moves and encourages movement.
+All of us-the administrators, instructors, designers and researchers who plan and manage learning spaces-should help equip classrooms with furniture that moves and encourages movement.

 Students have a responsibility to be self-disciplined, to focus and stay on task, but we create environments that engage, motivate and stimulate students, or leave them bored and restless.